-In working with the leaders of new software projects, the term MVP (minimum viable product) has become almost ubiquitous.
-When a term reaches that point, it’s meaning inevitably becomes misinterpreted, diluted or outright abused.
-Talking about, and deciding on your MVP can feel like trying to mold jello with your hands these days.
+When working with the leaders of new software projects, the term MVP (minimum viable product) has become almost ubiquitous.
+When a term reaches that point, its meaning inevitably becomes misinterpreted, diluted, or outright abused.
+Working on your MVP can feel like trying to mold Jjello with your hands these days.

 So what is your first domino?
-It may be acquiring a first paying customer, gaining the interest of a certain investor, proving that this end customer will transact on a subscription model etc.
+It may be acquiring a first paying customer, gaining the interest of a certain investor, proving that this end customer will transact on a subscription model, etc.

-Another way to think about defining your first domino is using IF this THEN that statements…..
+Another way to think about defining your first domino is by using “IF this THEN that” statements.

-IF we acquired 10 paying customers THEN I’d quit my job and jump into running this full time
+IF we acquired 10 paying customers, THEN I’d quit my job and jump into running this full time

-IF we can pre-sell this to 20 enterprise customers THEN I will fund building the next version of our product.
+IF we can pre-sell this to 20 enterprise customers, THEN I will fund building the next version of our product.

 In the early days you have to make near perfect decisions about what you build on the software side.
 If your budget is small, you need to build traction and prove your business model quickly.
-As you determine what your first domino is, or your first bite, do your best to approach it with the goal of creating a complete user experience.
+As you determine what your first domino is, do your best to approach it with the goal of creating a complete user experience.
 You need to think more about your end users and your business rather than technology.
 Don’t get lost choosing your first domino from a purely technology perspective.